 - Seltzer, to top

-Add all ingredients except the seltzer into a mixing glass with ice and stir well.
+Add all ingredients except the seltzer into a mixing glass with ice and stir until well-chilled.

-Garnish with a lemon twist and pine sprig.
+Garnish with a lemon twist and a pine sprig.

 *Pine syrup: In a medium pot, add 1/4 cup roughly chopped conifer tips to 1 cup boiling water and 1 cup granulated sugar.
 Stir until sugar dissolves, remove heat and let cool for 30 minutes.
 Strain into a sealable container and refrigerate.
-Good for up to 2 weeks.
+Will keep for up to 2 weeks.